Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Introduction

 \section{Introduction}

-This paper proposes an asymmetric perturbation technique for solving saddle-point optimization problems, commonly arising in min-max problems, game theory, and constrained optimization.
+This paper proposes an asymmetric perturbation technique for solving saddle-point optimization problems, commonly arising in minimax problems, game theory, and constrained optimization.
 Over the past decade, no-regret learning algorithms have been extensively studied for computing (approximate) solutions or equilibria.
-When each player minimizes regret, the time-averaged strategies approximate Nash equilibria in two-player zero-sum games, that is, the algorithms guarantee \textit{average-iterate convergence}.
-However, the actual sequence of strategies does not necessarily converge: it can cycle or diverge even in simple bilinear cases~\citep{mertikopoulos2018cycles,bailey2018multiplicative,cheung:colt:2019}.
-This is problematic, especially in large-scale games where neural networks are used for strategy representation, as averaging requires storing a separate model copy at each iteration.
+When each player minimizes regret, the time-averaged strategies approximate Nash equilibria in two-player zero-sum games; that is, \emph{average-iterate convergence} is guaranteed.
+However, the actual sequence of strategies does not necessarily converge and can cycle or diverge even in simple bilinear cases~\citep{mertikopoulos2018cycles,bailey2018multiplicative,cheung:colt:2019}.
+This is problematic, especially in large-scale games with neural network policies, since averaging requires storing a separate model at every iteration.

-This is one of the main motivations for the study of {\it last-iterate convergence}, a stronger notion than average-iterate convergence, in which the strategies themselves converge to an equilibrium.
-One successful approach is to use {\it optimistic learning algorithms}, which essentially incorporate a one-step optimistic prediction that the environment will behave similarly in the next step.
-This idea has led to a number of effective algorithms, including Extra-Gradient methods (EG)~\citep{liang2019interaction,mokhtari2020unified}, Optimistic Gradient Descent Ascent (OGDA)~\citep{daskalakis2018last,gidel:iclr:2019,mertikopoulos2019learning}, and Optimistic Multiplicative Weights Update (OMWU)~\citep{daskalakis2018last,lei:aistats:2021}.
+This motivates the study of \emph{last-iterate convergence}, a stronger notion than average-iterate convergence, in which the strategies themselves converge to an equilibrium.
+One successful approach is to use \emph{optimistic} learning algorithms, which essentially incorporate a one-step optimistic prediction that the environment will behave similarly in the next step.
+This idea has led to several effective algorithms, including Extra-Gradient methods (EG)~\citep{liang2019interaction,mokhtari2020unified}, Optimistic Gradient Descent Ascent (OGDA)~\citep{daskalakis2018last,gidel:iclr:2019,mertikopoulos2019learning}, and Optimistic Multiplicative Weights Update (OMWU)~\citep{daskalakis2018last,lei:aistats:2021}.
 However, in large-scale settings where the gradient must be estimated from data or simulation, these algorithms can lose the last-iterate convergence property.
 For example, \citet{abe2022mutationdriven} reports empirical non-convergence behavior under bandit feedback.

-Alternatively, perturbing the payoffs by introducing strongly convex penalties~\citep{facchinei2003finite} has long been recognized as a technique for achieving last-iterate convergence~\citep{koshal2010single,tatarenko2019learning}.
-This was typically done by decaying the perturbation magnitude over time, leading to asymptotic convergence.
-This idea has re-emerged through a different way of periodically updating the magnitude of perturbation, thereby stabilizing the learning dynamics~\citep{perolat2021poincare,abe2022mutationdriven,abe2022last,abe2024slingshot}.
-Notably, such approaches have been successfully applied in practical settings, including learning in large-scale games~\citep{doi:10.1126/science.add4679} and fine-tuning large language models via preference optimization~\citep{munos2024nash}, often in place of optimistic algorithms.
-However, these methods still require careful tuning of the perturbation strength; otherwise, the dynamics may converge only to an approximate equilibrium.